Top Sports Teams · Reference

 The Standard

 • Civic footprint over silverware.Trophies count.
-Continuity, cultural reach, and the team’s grip on the city’s self-image count more.
+Continuity, cultural reach, and the team’s grip on the metro’s self-image count more.

 • One pick per metro, but the slash exists.Where two clubs are genuinely co-equal, the row reads “X / Y.” The slash is rare and earned.